 - Next, I wrapped the fabric centrally around the notebook to check the fit, making a light mark on the inside of the cover with a chalk pencil where the sides needed to be folded to wrap around the notebook.
 I then pinned these in place, and using a contrasting cotton thread stitched all the way along the top and bottom of the cover, thus creating pockets for the notebook to inserted into.

 - I decorated the front of my notebook with some of my own buttons, and used the ribbon included to make a bookmark.

-The notebook looks so pretty that I now that don’t want to write in it!
+The notebook looks so pretty that I now don’t want to write in it!
 Although the fact that the cover is removable makes it a little bit better.
 Next on my crafting journey, apron making . . .